Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; housing; and health and safety.

 Carlos III University of Madrid is a young and modern university with its broadest offerings in social sciences and engineering.
-Humanities courses are available as well, but are not as extensive as those typically available at your home UC campus.
+Semester-long humanities courses are available as well, but the offerings are not as extensive as those typically available at your home UC campus.
 Short-term humanities seminars may be easier to find; these mini-cursos are occasionally taught in English and offerings vary from term to term or year to year.
 Also available are Hispanic Studies courses, set classes specifically designed for international students to improve Spanish language skills while also delving into Spanish history, culture, and contemporary social issues.

 Use the following resources to learn about courses on UCEAP: